 Finally, spread a thin layer of paver sand over the whole patio and use a push broom to work it into the gaps between your paver stones.
 Use your plate compactor over the entire patio surface, then add more sand and repeat the process one more time.

-How to Build a Patio Foundation
+Building a Patio Foundation

 The process is basically the same.
 For this project, you’ll want to use 12 x 24 patio stones and make sure they’re approximately 1.5 inches thick.
 A patio foundation is ideal for structures that are less than 14-feet in width or length, like a smaller hard-top gazebo or a grill gazebo.